 THE WORLD SOCIAL AGENDA (WSA) Promoted by Fondazione Fontana Onlus (a non-profit making organization for community work), WSA is a programme of events, appointments, workshops and initiatives for the civil society, schools and local authorities of the Veneto and Trentino-South Tyrol regions in Italy.
 From 2008 to 2015, its intention is to promote thought and indicate actions capable of contributing to the achievement of the UN Millennium Development Goals, in a special trip backwards from the Eighth Goal to the First.
-The year 2009 is dedicated to environmental sustainability (Goal No. 7 of the UN Millennium Project).
-The debate launched by the Charter of Trento thus tackles how better international cooperation is also achieved via greater focus on the environment.
+The year 2010 is dedicated to health (Goal No. 6).